yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## Compatibility

-Tyk has a few different component which can drive questions on what version of X goes with what version of Y.
+Tyk has a few different components which can drive questions on what version of X goes with what version of Y.

 When we release a new Gateway version, it triggers us to be clear on version compatibility with other areas of the Tyk stack.